iwsylit/spotify-utils/README.md

  * "fork" - steal someone's playlist
  * "merge" - merge two playlists
  * "group" - group playlists
+ * "news" - create playlist containing all your songs ordered by date added

 Use `python3 main.py <mode> -h` to see arguments for each mode.